Clean-up started Feb 2026

-(Update 2024, with the photo (below) This was a recently posted comment on our Ontario Discussion Board by Ralph Ellis, (a well known Canadian Elite).
-This is a Taylor Sonic Measure being used at World Bowls in the 1984.
+(Update 2024, with the photo (below) In a recent posted comment on our Ontario Discussion Board by Ralph Ellis, concerning the photo below.
+(Mr Ellis is a well known Canadian Elite) we find: " This is a Taylor Sonic Measure being used at World Bowls in the 1984.
 I own one.
 It is extremely accurate, and an umpire's measure in my games has never disagreed with it.
 It failed commercially because it was expensive, and lawn bowlers are cheap.
 It was around $200 in 1980s money or equivalent to $600 today.
 The only technical drawback was that in strong winds, the measurement would fluctuate for a long time before settling down.
 Great for indoors or clubs with tree cover to break the wind." (end of update 2024)

 In Westmount's LBC, Montreal Canada, during a Qualification semi finals of the Provincial Single ; I was playing hard but trailing 19-20 of a 21 point game.
 The marker had said that the two bowls were a measure and because the decision of next bowl (and possibly the last bowl) was important: I walked to the head to know if my opponent had shot.
-I had to decide if I should attempt a "Tap-back" or a light removal of Andy's bowl.
-If I drew for shot then it would be only 20-20 score, if the final measurement gave him the shot.
-And if I missed the tap-back of his bowl or even worst removed mine own bowl; the game over.
-These shots are of a very fine precision.
-A shots decision not made quickly or in haste.
+I had to decide if I should attempt a "Tap-back" or a light removal of Andy's bowl or if I drew for shot and accept a 20-20 score, Thinking was, if I missed the tap-back of his bowl and the final measurement gave him the shot; then game was over.
+At these head examination. the need for a precision evaluation with confidence are usually quickly done, but a bad decision means a game lost.

 After walking to the head, checking who had shot and returning to the mat I decided I only needed to draw shot (making the questionable bowl a 2nd shot) and the game was won.
 After the draw, the bowls in question were measured and being close the umpire was called.
 It was as close as I had thought (within millimeters) but my visual measure had been correct and I went on to the finals against Johnny, who eventually won our game and was that year's Quebec's Single entry in the Canadian Nationals.

-The second year student asked me " How do you measure which of two bowls is "Shot" when rules prevent you from any device being placed between the bowl and jack before the end of the game ?" and I answered "That is why the Skips get the big money" and went briefly into several methods which a serious player will find being used.
-However, everyone has their own method and level of confidence on deciding which bowl is shot when visiting the head; and after many years believe their method allows an accurate decision before the rolling that last bowl of the end of play.
+The second year lawn bowls student asked me " How do you measure which of two bowls is "Shot" when rules prevent you from any device being placed between the bowl and jack before the end of the game ?".
+I answered "That is why the Skips get the big money" and went briefly into several methods which a knowledgeable player will use to measure which bowl is shot.
+However, everyone has their own method and level of confidence in their ability when visiting the head; and after years of games, believe their method allows an accurate decision before the rolling that last bowl of that end of play.

 Develop the system you are most comfortable using because accurately knowing the shot before the bowls are measured at the game end can be of a major important.
 Especially when the decision of that last bowl means a win or a lost, or the wrong decision causes a emotional lost of focus or believe in your ability.